rkolesnev/kafka-opentelemetry/README.md

 # Instrumenting Kafka clients with OpenTelemetry

-Example kafka applications with OpenTelemetry instrumentation otel-extesion-example - Example java agent extension for KStreams and kSQL state store operation tracing
+Example kafka applications with OpenTelemetry instrumentation

+otel-extension-example - Example java agent extension for KStreams and kSQL state store operation tracing

+ksql-example - docker compose environment and kSQL scripts for running ksql demo with java agent and extension from otel-extension-example module

 kafka-consumer-auto - Kafka Consumer application with OpenTelemetry configured using AutoConfiguration